 Your favorite orange Halloween decoration can do more for you than sit on your porch and look festive.
 While you’ve likely noticed a designated aisle at the grocery store with pumpkin-flavored everything lately, many of those processed treats are high in calories, so–with all the candy going around this month–they are the last things we need to eat.
 Luckily, everyone's favorite fall squash actually offers great nutrients when it's incorporated into recipes.

 Looking to add more pumpkin into your diet?
-Thankfully, there is no need to feel bad about it, because one cup of cooked pumpkin contains:
+Thankfully, there is no need to feel bad about it because cooked pumpkin contains:

 Pumpkin is also high in antioxidants, which help break down the “free radicals” that are responsible for damaging healthy cells in your body ("free radicals" are substances commonly found in our bodies that are caused by digesting food, sunlight, and toxins like pollution or smoke).
 While pumpkin itself offers a variety of nutrients, the seeds can make tasty and healthy snacks, too.
 Packed with nutrients, pumpkin seeds are beneficial to your body in several ways, including helping your skin and promoting healthy bone growth.
 The seeds also offer manganese, which can aid in sleeping better and boosting your mood – who wouldn't appreciate that?